clowdhaus/amazon-eks-neuron-ami/README.md

 # Amazon EKS AMI Build Specification

+> [!IMPORTANT]
+> The official Amazon EKS AMI repository now provides the necessary build scripts and configuration for creating EKS AMIs using AL2023 suitable for Neuron devices
+> Refer to this [pull request](https://github.com/awslabs/amazon-eks-ami/pull/1924) for further details
+> This fork is now deprecated and users should switch to using the [configurations provided by the Amazon EKS team](https://github.com/awslabs/amazon-eks-ami)

 This repository contains resources and configuration scripts for building a custom Amazon EKS AMI with [HashiCorp Packer](https://www.packer.io/).
 This is the same configuration that Amazon EKS uses to create the official Amazon